Trailrunning

 Myth 2: Trail running is much more strenuous than normal running

-The great thing about trail running is that you can regulate the intensity yourself.
-If you like it intense, look for a steeper trail and step on the gas.
+The great thing about trail running is that you can make it as eay or as hard as you want.
+If you like it intense, look for a steeper trail and up the tempo.
 If you prefer a more leisurely pace, you can run on flat terrain.
-What is frowned upon in jogging is also part of trail running: if it's uphill, you can also walk once in a while.
-And without a guilty conscience.
-This is because the running pace is constantly adapted to the terrain.
-Generally speaking, you could say: the steeper the hill, the slower or the more you walk.
+What is frowned upon in jogging is actually an integral part of trail running - walking.
+If things get steep going uphill, it is absolutely okay to walk for a while.
+Even the professionals do so!
+The key is to adapt your speed to the terrain.
+Generally speaking, you could say: the steeper the hill, the slower you run or the more you walk.

 Eben am Achensee, Seebergspitze

-To summarise: trail running is just as strenuous as you make it.
+In short: Trail running is as strenuous as you make it.
 Walking is allowed, even recommended.
 And the challenge of the constantly changing surface is what makes the sport so appealing.

 Myth 3: Trail running is only for experienced runners